tebohonthako/tebohonthako/README.md

 -->

-- 🔭 I’m currently working on Uber clone using React-native, Expo & Redux.
+- 🔭 I’m currently working on an Uber clone.
 - 🌱 I’m currently learning Bootstrap.
 - 👯 I’m looking to collaborate on React.js projects.
-- 💬 Ask me about React, Node.JS, JavaScript, CSS, HTML
+- 💬 Ask me about  HTML, CSS, JavaScript, React and Node.JS
 - 📫 How to reach me:
 <!-- display the social media buttons in your README -->